This post may contain affiliate links. Please read my disclaimer for more information.

 How easy is it to clean?

-To keep your machine lasting longer, serve great coffee, and look lavish simultaneously, you MUST keep your machine clean from stains, scratches, scaling, and coffee residue.
+To help your machine last longer, serve great coffee, and look lavish, you MUST keep your machine clean from stains, scratches, scaling, and coffee residue.

-Smaller machines are more difficult to clean with their small corners, edges, splits, plastic wares, small-fuzzy internal space, etc.
+Smaller machines are more difficult to clean with their small corners, edges, splits, plastic wares, and small internal space.

-External cleaning isn’t the only thing that keeps your machine safe and healthy; internal cleaning is more important to ensure no part is being suffocated in the dirt.
+External cleaning isn’t the only thing that keeps your machine maintained; internal cleaning is more important to ensure coffee grounds and calcium isn’t building up.

 - Wash the water reservoir with hot water and refill it every day to clean/rinse the unit with fresh water.
 (Make sure your machine has a removable water reservoir)